Scroll to...

 NMS-Like Tools

-Although TrapStation is not intended to replace your network management system, it includes validation options at each rule tree node.
-You don't have to use them, but they are available to help you significantly reduce forwarding of unwanted, spurious, redundant, and "flapping" traps to your NMS.
+Although TrapStation is not intended to replace your network management systems, it includes validation options at each rule tree node.
+You don't have to use them, but they are available to help you significantly reduce forwarding of unwanted, spurious, redundant, and "flapping" events to your NMS.

 TrapStation's Alerts Tab